LESS is a paper on degrowth, radical sufficiency and decolonisation in Scotland.

 We invite a combination of thoroughly researched material, opinion pieces, poetry and art work.
 Contributions are invited from those with lived knowledge in these areas, researchers, poets, creative writers and artists – see our guidelines for contributors for details including fees.

 All work published in LESS is licensed as Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
 Please check the license details before reproducing work.

-You can download the pdf here or by clicking on the cover below.
+LESS Issue 2 – Download the pdf here or by clicking on the cover below.

 As the institutions and public sentiment of a degraded United Kingdom cultivate a protectionist and insular retreat from the world, it’s more important than ever to build political solidarity, intellectual networks, and cultural connections across Europe.